Harmonic Loss Trains Interpretable AI Models: Algorithmic Experiments

-Algorithmic tasks are good benchmarks for network interpretability since they are well-defined mathematically.
-However, training neural networks on these tasks is non-trivial due to the observation of grokking (delayed generalization)~\cite{power2022grokking} and the existence of multiple algorithms~\cite{zhong2024clock}, etc. We will show that harmonic models can learn better representations, are more data-efficient, and experience less grokking.
+Algorithmic tasks are good benchmarks for interpretability since they are well-defined mathematically.
+However, training neural networks on these tasks is non-trivial due to grokking (delayed generalization)~\cite{power2022grokking} and the existence of multiple algorithms~\cite{zhong2024clock}, etc. We will show that harmonic models learn better representations, are more data-efficient, and exhibit less grokking.